RobertKozak/MonoMobile.Views/README.markdown

 Here we have created a View with a few CellViewTemplates to tell the framework how to render the cells.
 We have two Sections one has an entry type cell and the other has a Button.

-This is no ViewModel and there is no Model.
+In this particular case, there is no ViewModel and there is no Model.
 They are both optional but will probably be needed for more advanced apps.

-ViewModel base class implements INotifyPropertyChanged and will fire off notifications that the UI will respond to.
+The framework contains a ViewModel base class which implements INotifyPropertyChanged and will fire off notifications that the UI will respond to.
 So if you change a property of a ViewModel in code it will be reflected on the screen immediately.

 The framework is smart enough to keep both the View and ViewModel in sync.
 So for example, if you have a PersonViewModel with